+CheckEntitlement

-CheckEntitlement To authenticate users before returning a security info string, set this parameter to true.
-Be aware that the default value of this parameter is false, which means that a security info string can be obtained without authentication.
+To authenticate users before returning a security info string, set this parameter to true.
+Be aware that the default value of this be obtained without authentication.

-DefaultSecurityType An integer that specifies the security repository to use to authenticate users when the Repository action parameter is not set in the Security or UserRead action.
-Using the values from the example above, you would set DefaultSecurityType=0 for NT authentication and DefaultSecurityType=1 for Notes authentication.
+IDOL (12.4) Page 17 of 82 parameter is false, which means that a securityinfo string can authenticate users when the Repository action parameter is not set in the Security or UserRead action.
+Using the values from the example above, you would set DefaultSecurityType=0 for NT authentication and DefaultSecurityType=2 for Notes authentication.